Robert Savoie: Career

 also performed throughout France, in a touring production of Massenet' s Don Quichotte, opposite fellow countryman, Joseph Rouleau.

 He sang in the BBC production of Verdi's original French version of Don Carlos (recorded 1972, broadcast 1973) with Rouleau, and André Turp.

 In America, Savoie appeared in 1971, as Falstaff (opera) at the inauguration of the John F. Kennedy Center for the Performing Arts in Washington.
 He performed in 1972, in La Damnation de Faust, at Carnegie Hall.

 Beginning in 1981, Savoie performed mainly in recital, and began giving master classes, notably at the Yale School of Music.
 He was appointed an Officer of the Order of Canada in 2002.
+He died in Montreal.